Skip to content

 Try not to wear the watch in extreme temperatures.
 Moving from the heat outdoors into a cool air-conditioned environment can cause undue stress on the components as they quickly expand and contract.
 A stable temperature is best.
 Also, keeping your watch in extreme heat for too long can also cause the lubricant to congeal, causing friction on the pivots.

-Always carry open face pocket watches with the dial facing inwards.
+Always carry open-face pocket watches with the dial facing inwards.
 This will protect the crystal from being damaged by bumps and knocks.

 Never keep your pocket watch in the same pocket as other items such as keys or coins.
 These can scratch the case or the crystal.